docknetwork/api-docs/source/index.html.md

 ```

-Return a list of all anchors created by user, whether have contributed to the batching or not.
+Return a list of all anchors created by the authenticated user, regardless of whether they have contributed to the batching or not.

 > 200 Response